iande/mathish.com/_posts/2011-05-03-on-a-problem.md

 ---
 layout: post
 title: A Thought on Books in the Cloud
-truncated_title: Books in the Cloud
+short_title: Books in the Cloud
+tags: cloud thoughts
 ---
 ### Background